Is an MBA Worth It? Pros, Cons, and How to Decide

 • What are the employment rates and typical career paths of the graduates of my target programs?

-An MBA program is likely worth it if you're seeking to advance your career to managerial or executive levels, pivot to a new industry or function, expand your professional network, or launch your own business, and you've calculated that the potential return on investment—both in terms of salary increase and career opportunities—outweighs the costs.
+An MBA program is likely worth it if… you're seeking to advance your career to managerial or executive levels within an industry like consulting or finance; pivot to a new industry or function; expand your professional network; or launch your own business, and you've calculated that the potential return on investment – both in terms of salary increase and career opportunities – outweighs the costs.

 What is a typical MBA career path?

 • A typical MBA career path often involves progression into leadership and managerial roles across various industries, including finance, consulting, technology, healthcare, and entrepreneurship.
-Graduates may start as managers, consultants, or analysts, advancing to executive positions such as CEO, CFO, or business owner.
+MBA graduates may start as managers, consultants, or analysts, advancing over time to executive positions such as CEO, CFO, or business owner.

 Will an MBA help with landing a job?